 This course introduces the basic skills and procedures that form the foundation of the physical therapy educational program.
 The course content includes passive range of motion, draping, positioning, and fundamental functional activities such as transfers and ambulation with assistive devices.
 This course exposes students to the various roles of the physical therapist as an independent practitioner and in conjunction with other disciplines.
 The course also introduces the medical documentation and the fundamentals of patient and caregiver teaching in multiple situations, all of which are expanded upon in subsequent courses.
 Emphasis is placed on the acquisition of the motor and interpersonal skills necessary to perform these procedures and to proficiently train patients and caregivers in the basic skills learned in the course.

 This course introduces students to the foundational measurement tools used in physical therapy, using joint range of motion measurement and manual muscle testing as examples.
 Emphasis is placed on the acquisition of the psychomotor and interpersonal skills necessary to perform these procedures.
 Biological, psychological, and social influences on these measurements are also addressed.
 Students are introduced to the documentation of these measurements within the framework of electronic medical record systems.

 An in-depth study of clinical functional anatomy of the limbs and trunk, including osteology, arthrology, myology, neurology, angiology, and kinesiology.
 Biomechanics with application to the analysis of human movement is included.
 This course is designed to provide clinical knowledge and understanding of the neuromusculoskeletal systems as a foundation for the treatment of injury or disease via physical therapy.

 This course introduces students to the concept of using research to inform clinical decision-making skills.
 Development of measurement and disciplined inquiry skills including emphasis on problem definition, research design, methodology, data analysis and statistical interpretation are stressed.
-Students learn a 5-step process to incorporate evidence into their PT practice and how to critically appraise multiple types of studies.
+Students learn to incorporate evidence into their PT practice and how to critically appraise multiple types of studies.
 The information is conveyed through didactic lectures, discussions, cases, and integrated journal club seminars.
 There is a large active learning component in this course.
 The overall goal of the course is to hone the student's ability to critically analyze the PT literature.